 Buying a property at auction is a fast process and a good opportunity to obtain a bargain.
-Before attending the auction or bidding online, it’s important to do your due diligence so that you know exactly what you’re committing to once the hammer falls.
+Before attending the auction or bidding online, it’s important to do your due diligence.
+This ensures that you know exactly what you’re committing to once the hammer falls.

 What is due diligence?

-Doing your due diligence means carrying out the necessary property and legal checks so that you’re aware of any possible issues and related expenses.
-This allows you to make an informed choice as to whether to bid on the property and, if so, can help you decide how much you’re prepared to bid.
+Doing your due diligence means carrying out the necessary property and legal checks.
+That way, you’re aware of any possible issues and related expenses.
+This allows you to make an informed choice as to whether to bid on the property.
+As well as that, it can help you decide how much you’re prepared to bid.

 When the hammer falls and you secure the winning bid on a property in Bexley, you are legally obliged to buy it.
 You pay a 10% deposit and exchange contracts on the day, with completion usually taking place in 28 days.
-If you haven’t done your due diligence, you may get a nasty surprise later on if you discover there are severe issues, such as structural problems or arrears on the property.
+If you haven’t done your due diligence, you may get a nasty surprise later on if you discover there are severe issues.
+For example, there may be structural problems or arrears on the property.
 At this point, there is no turning back — you have no legal recourse and can end up having a very costly property to deal with.

 Perform your due diligence

 There are many ways to carry out your due diligence before an auction in Kent, London or Edinburgh.
 You should start doing this as soon as possible to ensure you have enough time to complete your checks thoroughly.